WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - when **you DO NOT control the identity**

 - by **exposing a role which can be assumed** by third party you are **making sure that YOU as a bucket owner stay as the owner of a given object**.
 This is why you would want to use _bucket policies_ when you do not control the identity.

+* if you are doing anything serious (like you know, your day to day job stuff), encrypt everything.
+You can start the default SSE-S3.

 ##### Presigned URLs